-The hepatitis B and chickenpox vaccines are offered to all students in grade 6.
+The hepatitis B, chickenpox (varicella), and human papillomavirus (HPV) vaccine are offered to all students in grade 6.
 The HPV vaccine is being offered to boys in grade 6 for the first time starting in September 2017.

 What is the hepatitis B vaccine?

 The hepatitis B vaccine protects against the hepatitis B virus.
 Most children in grade 6 will have been immunized against hepatitis B infection at a younger age and do not need any more doses of the vaccine.
 Children who have not been immunized will be provided with 2 doses of the vaccine given 6 months apart.
 For more information, see HealthLinkBC File #25a Hepatitis B Vaccine.

 What is hepatitis B infection?

 Hepatitis B is a virus that attacks the liver.
 It can cause serious health problems including permanent liver damage (cirrhosis).
 Hepatitis B is also one of the main causes of liver cancer, which can be fatal.